 What is the Master of Science in Patent Law (M.S.P.L.) program?

 The M.S.P.L.
-Program is a one-year professional masters degree for scientist and engineers interested in pursuing a career in the exciting and fast-growing field of patent law.
+Program is a one-year professional master’s degree for scientists and engineers interested in pursuing a career in the exciting and fast-growing field of patent law.

 What career opportunities are available to graduates of this program?